daqhris/daqhris.github.io/cryptoassets-growth-fund.md

 ## Transparency
 ### Disclosures
-- All transactions from this fund's wallets are recorded on public, decentralized, permissionless, and open-source blockchains.
+- All transactions from this fund's wallets are recorded on public, decentralised, permissionless, and open source blockchains.
-- High volatility in crypto markets should be expected and always accounted for when estimating the value of assets under management.
+- High volatility in crypto markets is to be expected and should always be taken into account when estimating the value of assets under management.

 ### Sources of Investment
-Income from underpaid manual labor that may be done with human body parts but without life insurance, work contracts, or legal rights.
+Income from underpaid manual labour, which may involve human body parts, but without life insurance, employment contracts or legal rights.
-Otherwise, the invested capital might originate from monetary gifts or cryptocurrency airdrops.
+Otherwise, the invested capital may come from monetary gifts or cryptocurrency airdrops.

 ### Disclaimers
 - Nothing published on this website constitutes investment, accounting, or legal advice.
-- This blockchain-based fund and its manager do not recommend that you purchase, sell, or hold any digital token or other crypto assets.
+- This blockchain-based fund and its manager do not recommend buying, selling or holding digital tokens or other crypto assets.
-- There is no intent to influence anyone in order to pursue a particular investment style or strategy.
+- There is no intention to influence anyone to pursue a particular investment style or strategy.